 The Miriam Hospital has a patient relations program and transport volunteer positions which may be optimal for, however not limited to, premed students to volunteer in Clerical support: office/data entry, Central transport, Family support liaison desks, Greeter, Maintenance, Food and nutrition, Patient Relations Volunteer, Pharmacy, Physical therapy, Radiology.

-Shuttle & Bus Service: The program offers shuttle service to Rhode Island Hospital.
+Shuttle & Bus Service: Students can work with Transportation Services to gain access to school vans (x2940).
 RI Hospital, Women and Infants and Hasbro Childrens Hospitals are all within walking distance of one another.
 RIPTA bus #55 is available to transport students from the Huxley Gate to Kennedy Plaza, and from there, RIPTA bus #1 will take you to RI Hospital.